watson-developer-cloud/assistant-simple/README.md

     cp .env.example .env
     ```

 7. Open the *.env* file and add the service credentials that you obtained in the previous step.
+The Watson SDK automaticaly locates the correct enviromental variables for either `username`, `password`, and `url` or the `apikey` and `url` credentials found in the *.env* file.

     Example *.env* file that configures the `apikey` and `url` for a Watson Assistant service instance hosted in the US East region: